-I am an Associate Professor of Computer Science & Physics and Chair of Rider University‘s Department of Computer Science & Physics.
+I am an Associate Professor of Computer Science & Physics in Rider University‘s Department of Computer Science & Physics.

-I specialize in using large surveys, like SDSS, Gaia, and WISE to study the formation and evolution of the Galaxy.
-I’m excited about the future of surveys with WFIRST and the Vera Rubin Observatory.
+I specialize in using large surveys, like SDSS and Gaia to study the formation and evolution of the Galaxy.
+I’m excited about the future of surveys with the Nancy Grace Roman Space Telescope and the Vera Rubin Observatory.
+I am supported by the LSST Discovery Alliance in cooperation with Princeton University’s Department of Astrophysical Sciences.

 Primarily I use cool, red stars to study two regimes in the Milky Way.
 When measuring Galactic structure near the Sun, I use cool, red dwarfs, the most common type of star.
 To study the distant Milky Way halo, I use the much more rare, but much brighter, red giants.
-Please see my research page for recent papers and ADS for all of my published work.
+Please see ADS for all of my published work.

 University of Washington